thycotic/privman-docs/admin/tasks/server/fs-ds-maint.md

 ### Parameters

 * Directory: The Azure AD instance from which to merge resources.
-Leave empty for all
+Leave empty for all.

 ## Merge Duplicate Account SID Resources